In the music world, an audio compressor is one of the most important tools. Without compressors, there wouldn’t be great songs.

 Input and output signals must be the same as it was before the compression.
 That’s very important.
 And you can control that with makeup gain.

 There are various types and kinds of audio compressors.
-Every audio compressor has its own use cases.
+Every audio compressor has its own use case.
 Some are more powerful, some have simpler, minimalistic options, and specific characteristics.

 Compressors come in different formats.
 There are analog, outboard compressors.
 Tube compressors are more expensive and they tend to add their character to the sound.